 Not all of the transport providers are honest, though—the dos and don’ts in our transport articles ought to give you a good idea of how to get the most out of your transportation without feeling cheated by the experience.

 Best Bali Transportation Tip: The most honest taxis in Bali are the blue taxis marked "Bali Taxi" (known as Blue Bird Taxis); everybody else is hit or miss.

 They’re so honest, other taxi operators hate their guts and collude with some hotels to exclude Bluebird taxis from their area.
 Catch a Bluebird taxi in Bali if you can.

 Surfing in Bali is one of the island’s most popular pastimes, helped along by especially gorgeous beaches in the south and north.
-Despite the tourist traffic on these beaches, Bali is not yet completely safe for beachgoers; sunburn, treacherous undercurrents, and a teeny-tiny risk of tsunami cast a shadow on the Bali beach experience.
+Despite the tourist traffic on these beaches, Bali is not yet entirely safe for beachgoers.
+Sunburn, treacherous undercurrents, and a teeny-tiny risk of tsunami cast a shadow on the Bali beach experience.

 Best Bali Beach Safety Tip: Look for the red flags.
 A section of Bali’s beach stretching from Kuta to Canggu is known to have rip tides and undertows.
 When the local authorities raise these red flags on a beach, do not attempt to swim there, unless you want to end your Bali vacation by being swept out to sea.

 Tourists in Bali run a number of health risks.
 Travelers might catch “Bali Belly,” or traveler’s diarrhea, from dodgy meals.
 Or they might look at a macaque the wrong way and suffer a monkey attack.
 Or they might forget the sunscreen and suffer sunburn.